 Remove characters from right

-The LEFT function is perfect for extracting characters from the left side of a value.
+The LEFT function is perfect for extracting characters starting from the left side of a text string.
 We use LEFT in this formula to extract all characters up to the number of characters we want to trim.

 The challenge, for values with variable length, is that we don't know exactly how many characters to extract.
 That's where the LEN function is used.

-Finally, because we want a numeric value (not text) we run the text through the VALUE function, which converts numbers in text format to plain numbers.
+Finally, because we want a numeric value (and not text) we run the text through the VALUE function, which converts numbers in text format to actual numbers.